nukkonyan/Tklib/README.md

 Also includes modified/updated SourceMod includes.

-Pro tip: using 'stock' makes only those that are being used out of the include to be compiled with and the rest will be ignored/not compiled. (useful info)
+Pro tip: using 'stock' makes only those that are being used out of the include to be compiled with and the rest will be ignored/not compiled.